svbygoibear/go-deps-with-glide/readme.md

 ```
 $HOME/go/src/go-deps-with-glide glide install
 ```
+You'll notice that this creates a `vendor` folder inside of your project which contains all the dependencies that you'll be using.

 If you get a `[ERROR]	$GOPATH is not set.` message, it could be that you need to set your go path in your terminal session before installing:
 ```